jzfdav/work-rhythm/ai/00-context.md

-# Office Simulator PWA — Philosophy & Design Intent
+# WorkRhythm PWA — Philosophy & Design Intent

 ## Purpose

 This application is a **time observer**, not a productivity tool.

-Its sole purpose is to simulate the *rhythm* of a normal office workday (meetings, focus blocks, breaks) without requiring the user to do any work, take any action, or make any decisions.
+Its sole purpose is to simulate the *rhythm* of a normal workday (meetings, focus blocks, breaks) without requiring the user to do any work, take any action, or make any decisions.

-The app exists to help users mentally re-acclimate to office time structure after extended absence (vacation, leave, illness, burnout).
+The app exists to help users mentally re-acclimate to workplace time structure after extended absence (vacation, leave, illness, burnout).

 If the app ever feels like it is asking something of the user, it is wrong.